Veronika Kucharová Pettersen

 Microbiologist exploring the biochemistry of the gut microbiome, affiliated with the Host-Microbe Interactions and Paediatric Research groups.
 Position funded by Centre for New Antibacterial Strategies.

-- 2018-2020 Visiting researcher, Cumming School of Medicine, University of Calgary, Canada
+- 2018-2020 Visiting researcher, Snyder Institute for Chronic Diseases, Cumming School of Medicine, University of Calgary, Canada

-- 2013-2017 Postdoctor, Faculty of Medicine and Dentistry, University of Bergen, Norway
+- 2013-2017 Postdoctor, Department of Clinical Science, Faculty of Medicine and Dentistry, University of Bergen, Norway

-- 2008-2012 PhD fellow, Department of Biotechnology and Food Science, Norwegian University of Science and Technology, Norway
+- 2008-2012 PhD fellow, Department of Biotechnology and Food Science, Faculty of Natural Sciences, Norwegian University of Science and Technology, Norway

 - PhD Biotechnology, Norwegian University of Science and Technology